ELynx/zoom-fx-modding/README.md

 # I want to tip you some $
 Why thank you!
 See expandable section for more.
 <details>

   I really wanted to use Github Sponsor option, but it is currently (ever?) not available in Russia.
 When it is available, I will migrate to it, if I ever have a need.

-  I set up a "tips" page, in the tipping provider that I found to be least annoying and most accessible.
   Please read some items below, and proceed if you want.

   First of all, I don't need your last money.
 These are, as usual, trying times, so make sure to take care of yourself before you tipping a stranger.
 I do this for myself and my fun, and hope for community to catch my ideas up.
 Use and have fun.